-Using the Worksheet for Queries & DDL / DML — Preview¶
+Using Worksheets for Queries / DML / DDL¶

-The Worksheet provides a powerful and versatile interface for creating and submitting SQL queries, as well as performing all DDL and most DML operations, and viewing the results as your queries/operations complete.
+The Worksheets page provides a powerful and versatile interface for creating and submitting SQL queries, as well as performing most other DML and all DDL operations, and viewing the results as your statements complete.

 In this Topic:

 Overview of Features¶

 Worksheets are designed to meet all your business and workflow needs, including:

 Running ad hoc queries and performing other SQL operations.

 Opening multiple, concurrent worksheets, each with its own separate session, allowing you to run queries in different worksheets with different contexts without any degradation in UI performance.